blacklightpy/vaultofknowledge/Data Organization.md

 - Files in a folder, aside from just notes here, can be of different types.
 That too matters when it comes to making new folders.

 - Don't go too hard on organizing.
 Have fun with it.
+Otherwise no one would've come up with new methods.